Murphydbuffalo/algorithms/dynamic_connectivity/README.md

 By always moving the smaller tree (connected component) under the larger we minimize the depth of the combined tree and therefore make the `connected(a,b)` operation faster by reducing the number of operations needed to find the root of the tree.

 This implementation entails moving the root of the smaller tree underneath **the root** of the larger, so you are only ever connecting roots.
 If the trees being connected are of the same size then we will make the second tree a child of the first.

+### Weighted quick-union with path compression

+The final iteration of the quick-union algorithm adds *path compression* to the implementation.
+Path compression means everey time you traverse a tree to find its root, you assign the ID of each node to that of its parent.
+This incurs only a constant time cost, as the algorithm is already navigating up each node of the tree and now simply needs to assign each node's ID.
+The benefit of doing so is greatly improved lookup time in subsequent traversals of the tree, because node's will reference the root more quickly as a result of referencing their parent's ID (which in turn references its parent's ID, etc.).
+This algorithm has a **log 2N** big-O notation, making it highly scalable for large data sets.
+Whoohoo!